stanford-cocolab/cocolab.stanford.edu/readme.md

 ## Troubleshooting

-If the website does not update after you make these changes, this might be because the build script has stopped working.
+If the website does not update within a minute or so of making these changes, this might be because the build script has stopped working.
 You can talk to Erin about this, or run

 	source /afs/ir.stanford.edu/group/cocolab/.bash_profile
-	jekyll build --watch --force_polling
+	jekyll build
+	rsync -r -a -v --delete files ../WWW/files rsync -r -a -v _site/* ../WWW/

-in a terminal on the Stanford server in the `cocolab.stanford.edu` directory.
+in a terminal on the Stanford server in the `/afs/ir.stanford.edu/group/cocolab/cocolab.stanford.edu` directory.